pwittchen/RxBattery/README.md

 RxBattery
 =========
-🔋 Android library monitoring battery of the device with RxJava
+🔋 Android library monitoring battery of the device with RxJava and RxKotlin

 Contents
 --------